 - Annual net Profit (in EUR Million): 185.4

-#4 – Banque et Caisse d’Epargne de l’Etat (BCEE)
+#5 – Banque et Caisse d’Epargne de l’Etat (BCEE)

-(BCEE) in French, this wholly-owned subsidiary of the state of Luxembourg was founded way back in 1856.
-This banking institution is well-known for both its retail banking and private banking services tailored to individual needs of the customers.
-BCEE enjoys long-term credit rating of Aa2 (high grade) as per Moody’s, showcasing the bank as a high-end lending institution.
+Spuerkeess in Luxembourgish and Banque et Caisse d’Epargne de l’Etat (BCEE) in French, this wholly-owned subsidiaryWholly-owned SubsidiaryWhen a company’s almost all of the outstanding shares are owned by another company (parent) then it can be said that it is a wholly-owned subsidiary of that company and it is controlled by the parent company.
+For example, Walt Disney Entertainment owns 100% of Marvel Entertainment which produces movies. of the state of Luxembourg was founded way back in 1856.
+This banking institution is well-known for its retail banking and private banking services tailored to the customers’ individual needs.
+BCEE enjoys a long-term credit rating of Aa2 (high grade) as per Moody’s, showcasing the bank as a high-end lending institution.

 - Balance Sheet Total (in EUR Million): 43,444.7